Betterez/btrz-auth-api-key/README.md

         ...
     });

+#### auth.tokenSecuredForInternal

+Works very similar to the `auth.tokenSecuredWithoutAccount` but is only valid when the Bearer token is a valid internal token.

+Usage:

+    app.get("/secured", auth.tokenSecuredForInternal, function (req, res) {
+        ...
+    });
 #### auth.tokenSecuredForAudiences

 This middleware works just like tokenSecured, but allows to pass a list of audiences.
 The token will be validated as usual, and will be valid if it is issued for at least one of the audiences listed.